OpenTrons/pycnc/README.md

 This will produce a list of all files and the lines that haven't been covered.
 Code coverage includes conditional branches.

-While in an ideal world, we'd have 100% coverage, this becomes difficult for things like Serial drivers, where we're executing device-specific code to connect to mocked up serial drivers.
+While in an ideal world, we'd have 100% coverage, this becomes difficult for things like Serial drivers, where we're executing device-specific code to connect under real-world conditions and using a mockup during test.

+Try to cover as much as possible.
+For example, you can test device-specific behavior, and try to test on as many different platforms as possible.
+This will show up as incomplete test coverage on any given device, but provide full coverage when everyone runs tests on their own systems.

+### Mock classes

+This repository contains an example of using the mock class MockSerial, which pretends to be a serial port connection.
+In reality, it simply saves data written to it and returns this information to the test cases.

+### Custom assertions

+Custom assertions (in a parent UnitTest class instance) can make your tests much more readable.

+For example, in concert with our MockSerial class, we can write assertions which very specifically state what we're trying to ensure has happened within the system as a result of our test activity.

+		self.assertLastCommand('G999')
+		self.assertLastArguments('X1', 'Y1', 'Z1')

+When an assertion fails, we get a domain-specific error message:

+	AssertionError: Last CNC command (G28) matches one of: G0

+What this tells us is that we were expecting the last CNC command to be G28, but instead it was G0.
+Don't be afraid to use `*args` and `**kwargs` to make this code work harder for you.

 ## Executable scripts